Chicago Style Workout 22:

 its style was fourteenth century

-4. Compounds formed with cross are styled per Merriam-Webster’s; if not listed, noun forms are open.
+4. Compounds formed with cross are styled as listed in Merriam-Webster; if not listed there, noun forms are open, and adjective, adverb, and verb forms are hyphenated.

 a cross-country race